 That will kill any full-timers budget fast!
 We do have our memberships to save money and be able to take advantage of these types of places for as little as $10 a night.

-But to maximise your budget you want to take advantage of free campsites where possible!
+But to maximize your budget you want to take advantage of free campsites where possible!
 My favorite campsite is a free RV camping spot!

 So while I will be focusing on places that take RVs 98% of these will also work for tent campers!
 Let's get started!